Excalaibur

 1942

-The Last Frontier hotel opens, the second hotel and casino on the future Strip.
-Today it is called The New Frontier.
+The Last Frontier hotel opens, the second hotel/casino on the future Strip.

 1946

-Benjamin "Bugsy" Siegel opens Flamingo on December 26, the third casino on the Strip.
-Originally started by Billy Wilkerson, who ran out of money, Flamingo was designed as an elegant hotel and casino (a "carpet joint"), in contrast with the "sawdust joints" on Fremont St. Downtown, Golden Nugget and Eldorado (later renamed Horseshoe) open.
+Benjamin "Bugsy" Siegel opens Flamingo on December 26, the third hotel/casino on the Strip.
+Originally started by Billy Wilkerson, Flamingo was designed as an elegant hotel and casino (a "carpet joint"), in contrast with the "sawdust joints" on Fremont St; additionally, new concepts were introduced to help gamblers gamble more, such as no clocks on walls, no windows, slot machines close to the casino entrance.
+Downtown, Golden Nugget and Eldorado (later renamed Horseshoe) open.

 1948

 Thunderbird, the fourth casino on the Strip, opens.
-It is imploded in 2000, after changing names to Silverbird and El Rancho, and closing in 1992, to make room for the Turnberry Place high-rise condominiums.
+It is imploded in 2000, after changing names to Silverbird and El Rancho, to make room for the Turnberry Place.
+The McCarran Field opens at the south end of the Strip with 12 flights a day.

 1951